 The SEN Team at Brighton and Hove City Council are working from home and prioritising essential work including completing EHC needs assessments and producing EHC plans.
 They are having to work differently in these difficult times.
 Read more about about how the Brighton & Hove SEN Team are working currently.

-Reports by professionals will be done based on existing knowledge of a child and contact by phone and video conferencing e.g. Skype.
+Reports by professionals will be done based on existing knowledge of a child, contact by phone and video conferencing e.g. Skype and where possible face to face assessment.
 Educational Psychologists will use a consultation approach, talking to parents, school and in some cases the child or young person.
 It will be noted that the reports were written during the coronavirus period and where necessary they may be amended later.
 There will not be a co-production meeting.
 The casework officer will prepare a draft plan based on all the advices which will go to SEN Panel and then be sent to you, the school and professionals who wrote the advices.
 You will then get a call to talk it through and you will be able to comment and ask for changes as you would have done at a co-production meeting.
 You and your child should still be actively involved in the process.

 The SEN Panel is till meeting with the usual multi-agency membership including a parent representative.

 ISEND services at East Sussex County Council are all still operating.
-Obviously they will be having to work differently in these difficult times, but the Assessment and Planning Team will still complete EHC needs assessments and produce EHC plans, keeping to normal timescales as far as possible.
+Obviously they will be having to work differently in these difficult times, but the Assessment and Planning Team is still completing EHC needs assessments and producing EHC plans, keeping to normal timescales as far as possible.

 Your APO should let you know if there are any delays and keep you updated.
-Reports by professionals may have to be done based on existing knowledge of a child , perhaps with some assessment by phone or video link.
+Reports by professionals may have to be done based on existing knowledge of a child, perhaps with some assessment by phone or video link or face to face assessment if possible.
 You and your child should still be actively involved in the process.